-It is impossible to do more than report the essentials of this conference at this stage and to comment on a few of its features.
+It is impossible to do more than report the essentials this conference at this stage and to comment on a few of features.

-The only storm scene of the Conference was provided by the re-appearance of the question of Communist Party affiliation and the retention of the Edinburgh resolutions passed at the previous Conference to make it impossible for the Communists to penetrate the ranks of the Labor Party even as trades Union delegates.
+The only storm scene of the Conference was provided by the re-appearance of the question of Communist Party affiliation and the retention of the Edinburgh resolutions passed at the previous Conference to make it impossible for the Communist to penetrate the ranks of the Labor Party even as trades United delegates.

-Apart from the struggle on these issues the conference registered a sweeping movement towards the "right".
-From tle moment Mr. Webb propounded in his opening speech the theory of gradual growth through capitalism to socialism via the Fabian route, to the cheap sneers of Mr. Macdonald in the closing stages of the Congress against the resolutions of protest concerning the treatment of subject races within the British Empire, the Conference was subject to the leaders' overbearing consciousness of their prospects as a Labor Government.
-They declared "We are on the threshhold of power".
-Entranced by the vision they proceeded to eliminate and decry everything which might be deemed a working class measure or a direct challenge to capitalism.
-These things they managed adroitly by selecting men to move resolutions the very essence of which was a flat contradiction to everything with which they had been associated.
-Lansbury, known everywhere as associated with Republicanism, was quickly called on to queer the pitch for anyone who might be led to believe that labor would interfere with the monarchy.
-Bob Williams was called on to lamely defend the gross neglect of the Party on the question of the Rand murders.
-And so they trimmed their sails towards the spoils of office, shedding every semblance of proletarian loyalty that they possibly could
+Apart from the struggle on these issues the conferen registered a sweeping movement towards the "right".
+Fro tle moment Mr. Webb propounded in his opening speech theory of gradual growth through capitalism to socialism the Fabian route, to the cheap sneers of Mr. Macdonald in closing stages of the Congress against the resolutions of prot concerning the treatment of subject races within the Briti Empire, the Conference was subject to the leaders' over bearing consciousness of their prospects as a Labor Govern ment.
+They declared "We are on the threshhold of powe Entranced by the vision they proceeded to eliminate and decieverything which might be deemed a working class measure a direct challenge to capitalism.
+These things they manage adroitly by selecting men to move resolutions the very essen of which was a flat contradiction to everything with which the had been associated.
+Lansbury, known everywhere as associated with Republicanism, was quickly called on to queer the pitch anyone who might be led to believe that labor would interfe with the monarchy.
+Bob Williams was called on to lamely defer the gross neglect of the Party on the question of the Rai murders.
+And so they trimmed their sails towards the spoils office, shedding every semblance of proletarian loyalty that the possibly could.